mparchment/salsabil-io/src/content/blog/hanbali-fiqh.md

 - *Raf’ al-Malam* by Taqi al-Din b.
 Taymiyyah

-This book provides a solid foundation for the asbab of khilaf.
+This book provides an introduction to the asbab of khilaf.
 It must be accompanied with the commentary of Yusuf al-Ghafis, which provides invaluable advice on dealing with khilaf and how to approach one’s studies.

 # Intermediate Level
 - *Al-Rawd Al-Murbi’* by Mansur b.
 Yunus al-Buhuti